 You should never sign on a lease unless you fully understand all of the terms and conditions of the lease.
 Too many renters move into their first house or apartment unaware of all of the terms and conditions of their lease before they sign.
 Make sure that you know if you are allowed to make changes to the house (hang pictures, paint the walls, and other alterations).

-If you are renting the house with a roommate, make sure that he/she is on the lease as well.
+If you are renting the house should have home decor products & with a roommate make sure that he/she is on the lease as well.
 A roommate relationship is all about trust and following through.
 The last thing you want is to end up renting a house out of your price range and not having your roommate follow through with their side of the deal.
 Make sure that your roommate situation is official and in the lease.

 Many first-time house renters don’t set aside the appropriate amount of money for renting their first house.
 They fail to plan for damage deposits and in advance rent payments.
 Depending on who you are renting from, you might need a security or damage deposit, your first month’s rent, or even an application fee.
 Make sure that you budget for and are aware of all of the upfront costs you will be responsible for when renting your first house.